damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 **D. Successors and Assigns**.
 This Agreement will be binding upon Contributor's heirs, executors, administrators and other legal representatives and will be for the benefit of the Company, its successors, and its assigns.

 **E. Term of Agreement; Effect of Termination**.
 This Agreement shall continue in full force and effect for the duration of Contributor's tenure with Company and thereafter until terminated in a written agreement signed by both parties.
-If any provision of this Agreement is terminated by operation of law for any reason, all other parties shall survive.
+If any provision of this Agreement is terminated by operation of law for any reason, all other provisions shall survive.

 **F. Attorneys’ Fees**.
 In any legal action or other proceeding brought to enforce or interpret the terms of this Agreement, the prevailing party shall be entitled to recover reasonable attorneys’ fees and costs.